Skip to Content

 What is the diet of a snake?

-A snake’s diet primarily consists of whole prey like mice, birds, and eggs, depending on the species.
+A snake’s diet primarily consists of whole prey like mice, birds, and eggs, depending on the species, with ball pythons often eating mice at meal time

 They swallow prey whole, providing a nutritionally complete meal, which is essential for their health and well-being.